End Credits #2: Cinema's 2012 Lost Treasures Gore Vidal

 GORE VIDAL (1925-2012)

-Gore Vidal who appeared in the futuristic Gattaca (1997) passed away July 31 2012 at age 86.
-Vidal was of course best known as a towering figure amongst the literary world for his many critically acclaimed essays, plays and novels (the bestselling Burr, and Lincoln amongst others) and for being a witty, outrageously extreme critic of all things political, making numerous controversial documentary and television appearances some sporting famous feuds with Norman Mailer and William F Buckley.
+Gore Vidal, who appeared in the futuristic Gattaca (1997) passed away July 31, 2012 at age 86.
+Vidal was, of course, best known as a towering figure amongst the literary world for his many critically acclaimed essays, plays and novels (the bestselling Burr, and Lincoln among others), and for being a witty, outrageously extreme critic of all things political, making numerous controversial documentary and television appearances some sporting famous feuds with Norman Mailer and William F Buckley.
 He even ran for political office several times albeit unsuccessfully.
-Cinematically speaking he wrote some excellent teleplays for the outstanding series Suspense (1954), Studio One (1954-1955), the noteworthy Visit To A Small Planet (later becoming a hit Broadway play) for The Goodyear Television Playhouse (1955), and A Sense of Justice and The Death Of Billy The Kid both for The Philco Television Playhouse (1955) amongst others.
+Cinematically speaking, he wrote some excellent teleplays for the outstanding series Suspense (1954), Studio One (1954-1955), the noteworthy Visit To A Small Planet (later becoming a hit Broadway play) for The Goodyear Television Playhouse (1955), and A Sense of Justice and The Death Of Billy The Kid both for The Philco Television Playhouse (1955) amongst others.